In the medieval times of Japan, the samurai warriors were employed to serve with nobility and protect the land of the wealthy.

 Moral conduct is the foundation of conduct.
 This includes right action, honesty, with a strong belief in justice for all people.
 All points of view are deeply considered.

 Warriors are eminently courteous, even towards their enemies.
-Respect of the samurai is an attitude of honour and admiration with no need to prove their power.
+Respect of the samurai is an attitude of honor and admiration with no need to prove their power.
 The true strength of a warrior becomes apparent during difficult times.

 Courage is not blind, it is intelligent and strong.
 While always remaining cautious and on point, the warrior is not easily intimidated.